GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 :::{figure} /_files/geomedian/geomedian-alg-composite_techspecs.jpg
 :alt: Median compositing algorithm diagram

 A median considers data from each band independently.
 This can be seen in Step 2 of the median compositing algorithm.
+(Source: [Digital Earth Africa &mdash; Introduction to the Digital Earth Africa Sandbox](https://learn.digitalearthafrica.org/courses/course-v1:digitalearthafrica+DEA101+2021/))
 :::

 :::{dropdown} Median Compositing Algorithm